-For the Prestige 440S: 20A/136B (4 extinguishers of this minimum capacity).
+For the Prestige 440: 20A/136B (4 extinguishers of this minimum capacity).

-- To enable functioning of the fixed fire extinguishers, the safety pins on each extinguisher must all be removed completely. - Fuel leaks or vapour represent a danger of fire and explosion. - Leave the engine compartment ventilated for a long time before starting the engine. - There may be danger of fire or explosion if direct or alternating current systems are incorrectly used (Refer to chapter Electricity).
+- To enable functioning of the fixed fire extinguishers, the safety pins on each extinguisher must all be removed completely. - There may be danger of fire or explosion if direct or alternating current systems are incorrectly used (Refer to chapter Electricity).